DistributedCollective/fastBTC-confirmation-node/README.md

 # FastBtc confirmation node

 ## General description
-A 3 out of 5 multisig is the owner of the backend contract.
-Each of the key holders runs a fastBTC node.
-There will be one main node (fast-btc-repo) and 4 confirmation nodes (fast-btc-confirmationnode-repo).
+A 3 out of 5 multisig administrates RBtc withdrawals of the smart contract on Rsk.
+Each of the key holders run a fastBTC node.
+One main node (https://github.com/DistributedCollective/FastBTC) and 4 confirmation nodes (https://github.com/DistributedCollective/fastBTC-confirmation-node).

 The main node monitors the BTC multisignature addresses for incoming deposits.
 As soon as a deposit is recognized and confirmed, it is submitting a transaction to the multisig, requesting an equivalent payout from the smart contract.
 This transaction is emitting a submission event.